X-ray properties of high-richness CAMIRA clusters in the Hyper Suprime-Cam Subaru Strategic Program field: Analysis

 \subsection{Data reduction}

 Observation data files were retrieved from the XMM-Newton Science Archive\footnote{http://nxsa.esac.esa.int} and reprocessed with the XMM-Newton Science Analysis System v15.0.0 and the Current Calibration Files.
 The data reduction, including flare screening, point source detection, and estimation of the quiescent particle background, was done in the standard manner by using the XMM Extended Source Analysis Software [ESAS; \cite{Snowden08}; see also \cite{Miyaoka18}].
+In the following analysis, the detected point sources were excluded from the EPIC data.